Features and Benefits

 Standards and best practices

 The key early childhood topics presented in these brochures are based on national Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) standards.
 The brochures were developed by Mary Dallavalle, retired State Nutritionist of the Maryland WIC Administration, and updated by Cristy Sellers, Nutrition Education Coordinator of Arkansas WIC.
-These materials are recognized as a Best Practice by the USDA, and are copyrighted by Crabtree + Company.
+These materials are recognized as a Best Practice by the USDA, and are copyrighted.
 The brochures teach issues at age appropriate times within the eight selected age ranges.
 Topics include:

 - Reading readiness